Natural Lice Prevention & Treatment (Even for Super Lice / Drug Resistant Lice)

 Tea Tree Oil (Melaleuca Alternifolia)

-Mix ½ cup of a good carrier oil (coconut, olive, jojoba or sesame oil) and a teaspoon of tea tree oil in a bowl and apply to your hair for 45 minutes.
+Mix ½ cup of a good carrier oil (coconut, olive, jojoba or sesame oil) and a teaspoon of tea tree oil in a bowl and apply to hair for 45 minutes.

 Shampoo as you normally would.